rafasaur/sharkbot2/README.md

 Designates a channel in the server to be an suggestion box.
 Messages sent there can be sent to a mod-only channel for private discussion, as well as deleting the original message for anonymity.

 ### command
-Allows for command usage (**not** slash commands, as reasoned above) and loaded by default, so each widget can have its own commands to increase readability.
+Allows for command usage (both old-school "text" commands as well as slash commands) and loaded by default, so each widget can have its own commands to increase readability.
+It may be worth mentioning in cases where a text command and a slash command have an identical function, the bulk of that code is pushed into a "shared" file.

 ### haiku
 Reformat and post messages that are haiku.
 Frequency & allowed channels can be adjusted.